 Day 11 26/5/2020 (Total hrs = 72) 17hrs fast.
 Broke my fast with very Yummy Italian at Lunch.
 I drink a lot of water during fast days, as well as Basil tea.
 I rewarded myself with a midday Pink Gin and tonic in the sun after the Urban Yoga! 🙂

 Today was a very busy day.
 I had to rush to the office because the maintenance staff needed to get into my space to check the plumbing.
-During lock-down, the buildings pipes while un-used and leaked so the place looked like a construction site.
+During lock-down, the building pipes while un-used and leaked so the place looked like a construction site.
 LOL.
 We offered the poor Building Concierge a drink at lunch.
 He needed it.

 Noon 1 hr: I taught my first “Urban Yoga” Class.
 It was so much fun.
 We went slowly and focused on alignment and breathe.
 I got to use “adaptation” because someone had a delicate hip.
 Because of social distancing, there were no chairs for me to use as a support.
 But we found a very sturdy industrial sign that was a very solid Tripod Public sign, so we went with it!
-Finished with a Mother-Daughter De-stress Pranayama session with the Gourmet Chocolatier in the same building as my studio.
+Finished with a Mother-Daughter De-stress Pranayama session with the Gourmet Chocolatier in the same building as my artist studio.

 PM 1hr: 10mins Guided meditation on Healing Peace + Silent mindfulness focussed on breathing and decreasing blood pressure.
 Used Tibetan singing bowls to clear Chakras.
-This is one of the best Tibetan singing bowl chakras clearing healer I know! 🙂
+This is one of the best Tibetan singing bowl chakras clearing healers I know! 🙂

 Day 10 25/5/2020 (Total hrs = 53)

 Noon (1hr) : Had a look at the Shift’s network (I am very familiar with their work because of my work with Voices of Women World.tv in NYC), web material on “Chakra work” as suggested by my YTT training material.